rhythmictech/terraform-aws-imagebuilder-component-shell/README.md

 ```

 ## About
-This module bridges the gap allowing Terraform to create EC2 Image Builder components (especially with Ansible) until native support is added to Terraform
+This module allows creation of a Shell commands component for use in EC2 Image Builder recipes.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements